 As another approach, there is what is called the matrix model, motivated by the form of the Weiss potential~\cite{RMM}.
-This model treats the eigenvalues of the PL as variables~\cite{RMM,Dumitru:2012fw}, where the FOPT is understood by the mutual repulsion of these eigenvalues.
-Unlike the previous models, this approach instead just utilizes the trace part of the PL, which is obviously gauge invariant, to construct the PLM~\cite{PLM1,Dumitru:2001xa}.
+This model treats the eigenvalues of the PL as variables~\cite{RMM,Dumitru:2012fw}, where the FOPT is understood by the mutual repulsion of these eigenvalues ~\cite{PLM1,Dumitru:2001xa}.
 Very recently, Ref.~\cite{Halverson:2020xpg} appeared which studies GWs from the PYM sector following the matrix-model approach~\footnote{We will not cover this approach in the present paper, but just give some comments on comparison in the last section, and will leave deeper relationship with what we will propose in another publication. }.

-Though there are several models in the ballpark, it is still unclear how to realize the FOPT of the confinement-deconfinement for a generic $N$, consistently with the large $N$-thermodynamical feature relevant to the GW spectral predictions.
-In this paper, we explore $SU(N)$ PLMs which can fully be consistent with the large $N$ scaling for the thermodynamical quantities at around the criticality of the confinement-deconfinement PT, including the aforementioned thermodynamical properties above, hence can provide the proper GW spectral signals today.
-We demonstrate that the Haar-type model is potentially incompatible with those critical large $N$ scaling properties reported from the lattice simulations.
+Though there are several models in the ballpark, it is still unclear how to realize the FOPT of the confinement-deconfinement for a generic $N$, consistently with the large $N$-thermodynamic feature relevant to the GW spectral predictions.
+In this paper, we explore $SU(N)$ PLMs which can fully be consistent with the large $N$ scaling for the thermodynamic quantities at around the criticality of the confinement-deconfinement PT, including the aforementioned thermodynamic properties above, hence can provide the proper GW spectral signals today.
+We demonstrate that the Haar-type model is potentially incompatible with those critical-large $N$ scaling -properties reported from the lattice simulations.

 We then propose a couple of simple-minded polynomial models, which we call the 4-6 PLM (having four- and -six point interaction terms) and 4-8 PLM (with four- and -eight point interaction terms), based on the spirit outlined in the literature~\cite{Pisarski:2001pe} long ago.
-We show that the 4-6 and 4-8 PLMs can fully be consistent with the required thermodynamical and large $N$ properties.
+We show that the 4-6 and 4-8 PLMs can fully be consistent with the required thermodynamic and large $N$ properties.